 2. Vary up where you have sex.

 Get adventurous with new locations.
 Veering away from your usual routine is the best way to get out and stay out of a sex rut.
-Variety is the spice of life and it couldn’t be more true in sex.
+Variety is the spice of life, and it couldn’t be truer in sex.
+The good news is that all that’s required is your imagination.

-There are a lot of moves and positions out there, how many have you tried?
-Trying new things with a longterm partner absolutely can make sex feel different and exciting.
+There are a lot of moves and positions out there.
+How many have you tried?
+Trying new things with a longterm partner can make sex feel quite new and exciting.
 You can make it into a game where you try a new foreplay move or sex position every week.
 Take turns coming up with new ideas!
 Adding a sex toy is another great way to make sex feel very different.
+With open communication about your needs and willingness to try new things, you can get out of a sex rut and make sex with your longtime partner to feel more like it did when you first met.

-If you’re looking for ideas on how to get out of a sex rut and actually look forward to having sex with your longtime partner like you did when you first men, our masterclass Men by Design can help you with that.
+If you’re looking for ideas on how to get out of a sex rut, our masterclass Men by Design can help you with that.
 It starts with understanding the male psychology, then we take you into the practical elements of keeping things exciting.

-We can also recommend a few select sex toys that you can bring into the bedroom to bring newness to your love life and make things more orgasmic for you and your partner.
+You will also learn about a few select sex toys that can bring newness to your love life and make things more orgasmic for you and your partner.
 Many sex toys are designed for one or the other person’s pleasure.
 We have a few items in mind that will drive both of you crazy by making sex feel tighter, for example.

-Sex in a longterm relationship could be fun, explorative, loving, sexy, and unpredictable, with a little hard work and education!
+You don’t have to settle for a sex rut.
+Sex in a longterm relationship could be fun, explorative, loving, sexy, and unpredictable, with a little hard work and education.